irods/irods_docs/docs/system_overview/troubleshooting.md

 !!! error
     CAT_NO_ROWS_FOUND -808000

-This error is occurs when there are no results for the database query that was executed.
+This error occurs when there are no results for the database query that was executed.
 This usually happens when either:

 1. the query itself is not well-formed (e.g. syntax error), or
 2. the well-formed query produced no actual results (i.e. there is no data corresponding to the specified criteria).